TadaTeruki/fastlem/README.md

             .collect::<_>(),
     );
 ```

- - **is_outlet** is whether the site can be an outlet (includes oceans) or not.
-If `is_outlet`, the altitude will be always set 0.0.
+ - **is_outlet** is whether the site can be an outlet (including oceans) or not.
+If `is_outlet`, the elevation is always set to 0.0.
- - **erodibility** is the incision efficiency of the site.
-This is the main parameter to determine the shape of the terrain.
+ - **erodibility** is the erodibility of the site.
+This is the main parameter that determines the shape of the terrain.

 ### Generate Terrain